 This brings us to the great debate: pages versus screens versus audio.
 While paper is still the clear winner in the court of public opinion, science hasn’t proven that physical books are inherently better than digital ones.

 As for audiobooks, the research so far has found that they stimulate the brain just as deeply as black-and-white pages, although they affect your gray matter somewhat differently.
 Because you’re listening to a story, you’re using different methods to decode and comprehend it.
-With print books, you need to provide the voice, called the prosody—you’re imagining the “tune and rhythm of speech,” the intonation, the stress on certain syllables, and so.
-With audio, the voice actor provides that information for you, so your brain isn’t generating the prosody itself, but rather working to understand the prosody in your ears.
+With print books, you need to provide the voice, called the prosody—you’re imagining the tune and rhythm of speech, the intonation, the stress on certain syllables, and so on.
+With audio, the voice actor provides that information for you, so your brain is simply working to understand the prosody in your ears.

 If you don’t want to spend too much money, you can also enjoy digital books without paying a cent.
 Libraries have been embracing technology by leaps and bounds, with two apps in particular: Overdrive and its sister Libby.
 Simply download the app, find your library, and enter your library card number.
 After this setup, you can borrow free ebooks and audiobooks, then read or listen to them through the app or on a compatible device.
 And if you already have an Amazon Prime account, you can save a little money by browsing its various lending libraries and enjoying the free book you get once a month.

 Ultimately, if you hope to get a reading habit going, you shouldn’t dismiss paper, digital, or audio.
-Go with what makes the most sense for your needs, choosing a combination of the three depending on the occasion.
+Go with what makes the most sense for your needs and don’t be afraid to change things up depending on the occasion.

 Now that you’re turning into a bookworm, your new habit can help you in all sorts of ways.